alifcommunity/documentation/README.md

-# documentation
+# Alif documentation
-Alif documentations website
+This repo is the official Alif documentation hosted here: https://www.aliflang.org/docs/ All contributions are welcome!.